grumpyjames/birding-almanac/blog/surrey-circuit/surrey-circuit.md

 </figure>

-As the drizzle makes a more concerted effort at coming down, we spy a Sedge Warbler and then, closer to the lock, a swoop of Swallows doing exactly that , diving between the trees to catch insects before taking time to perch on a leafless tree, giving us an excellent view of what looks like at least two generations of birds.
+As the drizzle makes a more concerted effort at coming down, we spy a Sedge Warbler and then, closer to the lock, a swoop of Swallows doing exactly that, diving between the trees to catch insects before taking time to perch on a leafless tree, giving us an excellent view of what looks like at least two generations of birds.